 - (a) Recruit Israelites sons forcefully into the army. - (b) Grab peoples land. - (c) Force people to pay taxes to the government - (d) Turn people into slaves. - (e) Introduce forced labour. - (f) Force their daughters to work for his wives, sons, and for the royal house in general.

 The people of Israel were distinct from other nations.
-Asking for a king meant rejecting God as their unseen king.
-Further to this, Israel could become like other nations, which did not worship Yahweh.
+Asking for a king meant rejecting God as their

 Then the covenant with God and the people of Israel would cease.